 Filming in Kenya is done throughout the year and the best time is during the dry season months of June to September and December to March.

-Film crew Fixers is a film Fixing Company with its major office in Uganda, we pride ourselves with assisting filming companies and Production agencies that are interested in filming in several African countries.
-We are very capable in handling all fixer services required. our team of local fixers and driver guides is very professional .over the years, we have been able to get all relevant connections with other service providers and authority agencies to make sure that accreditation and filming permits are easily processed.
-Contact us for details and all relevant information you would like to know for successful filming in kenya.
+Africa Fixers is a film Fixing Company with its major office in Uganda; we pride ourselves on assisting filming companies and Production agencies that are interested in filming in several African countries.
+We are very capable of handling all fixer services required.
+Our team of local fixers and driver guides is very professional Over the years, we have been able to get all relevant connections with other service providers and authority agencies to make sure that accreditation and filming permits are easily processed.
+Contact us for details and all the relevant information you would like to know for successful filming in Kenya.